General Information

 The design was a modified gravity type concrete dam.
 Initial plans called for a multipurpose dam; however, to placate local residents and in light of reduced demand for water, the design was changed to a specialised flood control dam.
 Unlike ordinary dams, the Asugawa Dam stores very little water, as the design has large tunnels in its base to permit the river to flow through the dam "as is".
 This so-called "perforated dam" stores water only during floods.
 Therefore, although the Asuwawa reservoir is usually empty, when flooding occurs it stores water and gradually releases downstream.
 Initially, the dam height was 130.0 m and the total water storage capacity was 72,000,000 tons, but in the final plan, the dam was reduced to 96.0 m and the total water storage capacity to 28,700,000 tons.

-Text imported from Wikipedia article "Asuwagawa Dam" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Asuwagawa Dam" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants